tmpfs/mdp/doc/alt/README.txt

 * type: A type that indicates how the partial content should be wrapped, eg: code.
 * language: A language to assign when wrapping as a code block.
 * footer: Markdown text to inject after the partial content.
+* trim: Remove leading and trailing whitespace from the transformed result.
 * stringify: When referencing javascript objects (via ref, req etc.) this indicates that the result should be converted to JSON using JSON.stringify.
 The stringify implementation is circular reference safe and uses two spaces as the indentation but you may modify this with the indent property.
 * indent: An integer indicating the number of spaces to indent when converting to a JSON string.
 * format: A custom format string to use to wrap the partial result, should have a single %s that will be replaced with the partial content.